Design ideas and landscaping can feel endless depending on budget.

 Imagine your Dream Garden

 This gardening blog is known for vegetable gardening and garden planning.
-That’s the gardening that I fell in love with and I’ve helped thousands of people with their garden planning with my ebook and ultimate printable garden planner.
+That’s the gardening that I fell in love with and I’ve helped thousands of people with their garden planning with my gardening book and ultimate printable garden planner.

 Now that we’ve moved homes I’m becoming more interested in landscape garden design.
 This winter I’m planning on creating a layout and garden design to make our front yard be both beautiful and functional with perennial flowers, herbs, and bushes.
 It’s been sadly neglected since moving in but I’m looking forward to sharing the transformation with you.